 And yet it continues, on and on.

-It all began to really turn to custard around the end of the 20th century.
-As the new millenium dawned, some bright sparks in government decided they would jump on the neo-liberal machine and turn tertiary education into something that would make money… at any cost.
+It all began to really turn to custard towards the end of the 20th century.
+As the new millennium dawned, some bright sparks in government decided they would jump on the neo-liberal machine and turn tertiary education into something that would make money… at any cost.

 So to some extent, there were elements of this that were a good idea.
 Why not earn income from international students?
 And to do this one had to head higher up the rankings of universities internationally.
 Maybe that could be a good idea too.

 However, as is often the way with government policies, it was a sledgehammer to crack a nut approach.

 Around this time my own alma mata, AIT polytech, became AUT University, God Bless Them.

 The transition showed just how myopically focused (and how much the same!) academics and bureaucrats can be.
 They made sure funding was all about research outputs and bums on seats, and sweet FA about quality teaching, or adapting curricula for fast changing world and employment markets.

 Any sense of graduates gaining skills and mindsets for the new working world and fast emerging ‘gig’ economy were no where in sight.

 And on their merry way they trundled through the 2000s.

 Every year, tertiary education became less and less relevant to the market.